 When we verbalize different emotions, we help our kids learn to identify them.
-Being aware of kids’ emotions and giving them a label (e.g. “You look sad”) can also help.
+Being aware of kids’ emotions and labeling them (e.g.“You look sad”) can also help.
 Characters in books or even pictures can provide an opportunity to talk about emotions (e.g. “He sure looks happy”).
 Books such as Glad Monster Sad Monster: A Book About Feelings and The Way I Feel may also make it easier for kids to be more aware of their emotions.
 Great resources are also available if your child is struggling with anger or anxiety.

 2 | Identify the factors underlying difficult emotions

 Much of kids’ behavior is driven by emotions.
-Helping kids understand why certain situations make them feel a certain way makes it easier to deal with their emotions.
-Even when kids are unwilling to talk about what triggers their own emotions, encouraging them to talk about others’ emotions might help them open up.
+Helping kids understand why certain situations trigger certain emotions makes it easier for them to deal with those situations.
+Even when kids are unwilling to talk about what triggers their emotions, encouraging them to talk about others’ emotions might help them open up.

 3 | Identify how to deal with emotions

-The third step involves knowing how to deal with emotions.
+The third step involves helping your kid learn to deal with emotions.
 There are situations we can control.
 For instance, we can help a child whose constant anger is sparked by sibling rivalry.
 In other situations, it’s better to “walk away.”
-Giving kids appropriate tools, such as calm-down jars or boxes, can help them learn to manage anger by themselves.
+Giving kids appropriate tools, such as an anxiety kit, can help them learn to manage difficult emotions such as anger or anxiety by themselves.

 The thing to remember about emotion regulation is that emotions are everywhere.
 You can use games to talk to kids about emotions or take advantage of outings to “analyze” the emotions of others.